grott0/FaceAnonymizer/README.md

 # FaceAnonymizer
-A web based application for face detection and anonymization
+A web based application for face detection and anonymization.